w3f/w3f-education/docs/AtoZ/hash.md

 ### Hashing on Polkadot

 Polkadot and Kusama use an implementation called **BLAKE2b**, based on the BLAKE2 cryptographic hashing algorithm.
 BLAKE2 is also faster than SHA-2 and SHA-3, with similar or better security than SHA-3.
 We chose BLAKE2 for its security, speed, and simplicity of implementation.
 The BLAKE2b implementation is optimized for 64-bit platforms and can be twice as performant compared to running the SHA-256 algorithm on a similar machine.
 Due to these advantages, the project ZCash transitioned to using BLAKE2 hashing from SHA-256, projecting that BLAKE2 is improving over time while SHA-256 is getting worse.

+Blake2b hashing would look like the following:

+    “Wow, such hash” =
+    e530f3d3ddfc24213167e7c601733a1b688e6cf362277b46f1135e348aa63477

+    “Wow, such hash ” =
+    f299f5ee1731f755d0f58bdc54ef3b0cadb94f7f959c3b18627e12138ed5c70e